Towns & Places:

 In the spring of 1847, the Kanza tribe was moved on to the land embraced within the limits of the reservation.
 Up until this time, no white men had settled in the area.
 However, that changed in the fall of 1847 when Seth M. Hays, a citizen of Westport, Missouri, obtained a license from the government to trade with the Indians; he soon resettled near the Kanza reservation and established a trading post at what would become Council Grove.
 Other traders followed soon, including the Choteau Brothers in 1848 and a trader named Kennedy in 1849.

-Waldo, Hall & Co. gained a contract with the government in 1849 to carry the United States mail to Santa Fe, New Mexico, a point 700 miles west of the Missouri River.
+Waldo, Hall & Co. gained a contract with the government in 1849 to carry the United States mail to Santa Fe, New Mexico, 700 miles west of the Missouri River.
 For several years after the trail was opened, Council Grove was the only trading post between Independence, Missouri, and Santa Fe.
-Consequently, became a point of considerable importance to westward-bound travelers.
+Consequently, it became a point of considerable importance to westward-bound travelers.

-At that time, the Kanza Indians on the reservation numbered about 1,700, and relations with the Indians remained peaceful until 1854 when Kansas became an official territory.
+At that time, the Kanza Indians on the reservation numbered about 1,700, and relations with the Indians remained peaceful until 1854, when Kansas became an official territory.
 Seth M. Hays built the first house in Morris County, a log store on the west bank of the Neosho River on the Santa Fe Trail.

 In 1854, Kansas became a Territory by passing the Kansas-Nebraska Bill.
 Andrew Horatio Reeder was appointed as the first governor of the new territory.
 Soon after that, with a full corps of staff officers, he arrived at Council Grove, where he contemplated making the capital.
 He failed, however, because the land required could not be obtained from the Indians.